HOW TO USE

 What are the side effects?

 Blood Clots: Of varying size and quantity.
-If you are over 9-10 weeks, you may see blood clots, pregnancy tissue and embryo / fetus.
+At over 9-10 weeks, blood clots, pregnancy tissue and embryo / fetus may be seen.

-Cramping, nausea, vomiting, diarrhea, fever, or chills: Stay hydrated with water, tea, or soup and eat as you feel necessary, with no restrictions.
+Cramping, nausea, vomiting, diarrhea, fever, or chills: Stay hydrated with water, tea, or soup and eat as necessary, with no restrictions.

-Bleeding through 3 pads in 1 hour and then 1 pad in the next hour: However, if you soak through 2 pads in 1 hour for 2 hours in a row after passing the pregnancy, this is a reason to contact your provider or call/text the hotline at 1-833-246-2632.
+Bleeding through 3 pads in 1 hour and then 1 pad in the next hour: However, soaking through 2 pads in 1 hour for 2 hours in a row after passing the pregnancy, is a reason to contact your provider or call/text the hotline at 1-833-246-2632.

-If you have an IUD in place, it may need to be removed before a medication abortion.
+An IUD may need to be removed before a medication abortion.

 Bleeding disorders